 Research Articles (peer-reviewed)

 Brown, E.E., Baumann, H., and Conover D.O.
 Evidence for temperature and photoperiod effects on sex determination in a fish.
-Evolution (submitted)
+Journal of Experimental Biology (submitted)

 Baumann, H., Sutherland, S.J., and McBride, R.S.
 (2012) Longitudinal length back-calculations from otoliths and scales differ systematically in haddock.
 Transactions of the American Fisheries Society 142: 184-192. http://dx.doi.org/10.1080/00028487.2012.728168.